zahir012/2_Tier_ecommerce_app_deploy/README.md

 # Introduction

-This is a sample e-commerce application built.

-Here's how to deploy it on linux environment [ CentOS ] systems:
+This is a sample e-commerce application deployment manually and by using an automation script(shell script) Here's how to deploy it on linux environment [ CentOS ] systems:

 ## Deploy Pre-Requisites